 This way is considered the most beautiful and challenging, standing out for its mountainous landscapes, rivers and medieval villages, which attracts pilgrims in search of a deep connection with nature and history.
 Being one of the least traveled ways, it offers tranquility and is ideal for those avoiding crowds.
 In addition, it is the original way of the first pilgrims and has been declared a World Heritage Site by UNESCO, along with the Camino del Norte, for its cultural and natural value.

+As we have already mentioned, this is an official Way to Santiago de Compostela.
 It was used by King Alfonso II the Chaste in the 9th century, when he made the first pilgrimage from Oviedo to confirm the discovery of the Apostle's tomb.
-As time went by, pilgrims from all over Europe began to use this way to reach Santiago, following ancient Roman and medieval ways.
+Over time, pilgrims from all over Europe began to use this route to reach Santiago, following ancient Roman and medieval roads.

 Often described as the most beautiful and challenging of all ways.
 Its mountainous landscapes, rivers and medieval villages captivate pilgrims seeking a more intimate connection with nature and history.